ome/omero-cli-zarr/README.rst

 To export Masks or Polygons for an Image or Plate, use the `masks` or `polygons` command::

+    # Saved under 1.ome.zarr/labels/0
-    # Saved under 1.zarr/labels/0 - 1.zarr/ must already exist
+    # 1.ome.zarr/ should already exist or specify path with --source-image
     $ omero zarr masks Image:1

-    # Labels saved under each image. e.g 2.zarr/A/1/0/labels/0
+    # Labels saved under each image. e.g 2.ome.zarr/A/1/0/labels/0
-    # Plate should already be exported
+    # 2.ome.zarr should already be exported or specify path with --source-image
     $ omero zarr masks Plate:2

-    # Saved under zarr_files/1.zarr/labels/0
+    # Saved under zarr_files/1.ome.zarr/labels/0
     $ omero zarr --output /home/user/zarr_files masks Image:1

     # Specify the label-name. (default is '0')
-    # e.g. Export to 1.zarr/labels/A
+    # e.g. Export to 1.ome.zarr/labels/A
     $ omero zarr masks Image:1 --label-name=A

     # Allow overlapping masks or polygons (overlap will be maximum value of the dtype)
     $ omero zarr polygons Image:1 --overlaps=dtype_max

-The default behaviour is to export all masks or polygons on the Image to a single 5D "labeled" zarr array, with a different value for each Shape.
+The default behaviour is to export all masks or polygons on the Image to a single nD "labeled" zarr array, with a different value for each Shape.
 An exception will be thrown if any of the masks overlap, unless the `--overlaps` option is used as above.